JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 0×2 DataFrames.DataFrame
 ```

-Rows can then be added as `Vector`s; with the order matching that of columns.
+Rows can then be added as `Vector`s, where the row order matches the columns order

 ```jldoctest dataframe
 julia> push!(df, [1, "M"])